Peter Cook: 1960s

 With The Wrong Box (1966) and Bedazzled (1967), Cook and Moore began to act in films together.
 Directed by Stanley Donen, the underlying story of Bedazzled is credited to Cook and Moore and its screenplay to Cook.
-A comic parody of Faust, it stars Cook as George Spigott (the Devil) who tempts Stanley Moon (Moore), a frustrated, short-order chef, with the promise of gaining his heart's desire – the unattainable beauty and waitress at his cafe, Margaret Spencer (Eleanor Bron) – in exchange for his soul, but repeatedly tricks him.
+A comic parody of Faust, it stars Cook as George Spigott (the Devil) who tempts Stanley Moon (Moore), a frustrated short-order chef, with the promise of gaining his heart's desire – the unattainable beauty and waitress at his cafe, Margaret Spencer (Eleanor Bron) – in exchange for his soul, but repeatedly tricks him.
 The film features cameo appearances by Barry Humphries as Envy and Raquel Welch as Lust.
 Moore composed the soundtrack music and co-wrote (with Cook) the songs performed in the film.
 His jazz trio backed Cook on the theme, a parodic anti-love song, which Cook delivered in a deadpan monotone and included his familiar put-down, "you fill me with inertia".

 In 1968, Cook and Moore briefly switched to ATV for four one-hour programmes titled Goodbye Again, based on the Pete and Dud characters.
 Cook's increasing alcoholism led him to become reliant on cue cards.
 The show was not a popular success, owing in part to a strike causing the suspension of the publication of the ITV listings magazine TV Times.
-John Cleese was also a cast member, who would become close lifelong friends with Cook and later collaborated on multiple projects together.
+John Cleese was also a cast member, who would become lifelong friends with Cook and later collaborated on projects together.

 1970s

-In 1970, Cook took over a project initiated by David Frost for a satirical film about an opinion pollster who rises to become President of Great Britain.
+In 1970, Cook took over a project initiated by David Frost for a satirical film about an opinion pollster who rises to become Prime Minister of Great Britain.
 Under Cook's guidance, the character became modelled on Frost.
 The film, The Rise and Rise of Michael Rimmer, was not a success, although the cast contained notable names (including Cleese and Graham Chapman, who were co-writers).

 Cook became a favourite of the chat show circuit but his effort at hosting such a show for the BBC in 1971, Where Do I Sit?, was said by the critics to have been a disappointment.
 It was axed after only three episodes and was replaced by Michael Parkinson, the start of Parkinson's career as a chat show host.
 Parkinson later asked Cook what his ambitions were, Cook replied jocularly "[...] in fact, my ambition is to shut you up altogether you see!"

 Cook and Moore fashioned sketches from Not Only....But Also and Goodbye Again with new material into the stage revue called Behind the Fridge.
-This show toured Australia in 1972 before transferring to New York City in 1973, retitled as Good Evening.
+This show toured Australia in 1972, where a TV special was made of it by GTV-9, before transferring to New York City in 1973, retitled as Good Evening.
 Cook frequently appeared on and off stage the worse for drink.
 Nonetheless, the show proved very popular and it won Tony and Grammy Awards.
 When it finished, Moore stayed in the United States to pursue his film acting ambitions in Hollywood.
 Cook returned to Britain and in 1973, married the actress and model Judy Huxtable.